Davidefassio/u3tp/README.md

 Every message must be termianted with `'\n'` (OS dependent).

-If a message doesn't comply with this standard or it's incopatible with the state of the engine it is ignored.
+If a message doesn't comply with this standard the behaviour is undefined (usually it is ignored).

-The I/O can be managed by the engine not in real time, but at the end of the current task.
+The I/O must be handled instantly (or close enough), so a separate thread is reccomended or frequent polling.

 ## Handshake